Structed/sample-playfab-eventstream-handler/blog/Extending PlayFab - Reacting to PlayStream Events with Azure Functions.md

 Before we even get started with writing backend code, you will need a [Helper classes file](https://github.com/PlayFab/PlayFab-Samples/blob/master/Samples/CSharp/AzureFunctions/CS2AFHelperClasses.cs), provided by PlayFab.
 [Download the file](https://github.com/PlayFab/PlayFab-Samples/blob/master/Samples/CSharp/AzureFunctions/CS2AFHelperClasses.cs) and save it to your project (directly beneath the `*.csproj` or the Function class file).
 Here is why:

-Every time a Function is triggered, The `Context` in which it was executed is sent as a parameter.
+Every time a Function is triggered, the `Context` in which it was executed is sent as a parameter.
 The Context includes the following when the Function is triggered via a PlayStream Event:

 * The Entity Profile
 * The PlayStream event which triggered the script.